Quick-Turn-Studio/detailed-cmake-training/tasks/07-installing/task.md

+# Task 8

+Use result from Task 5 (still in tasks/02-project-structure)

 1. Add custom target that will run installation
 2. Remember about setting CMAKE_INSTALL_PREFIX, eg. for "./install-dir"
 3. Change File Parser part as shared library and make application runnable from installation directory